Lake Cottage Renovation | See the Before + After

 Stepping downstairs we replaced a classic banister with a beautiful oar in the same tone.

-The second, larger guest bedroom is another great example that you don’t have to make big changes to make a significant difference.
-This space was simply updated by embracing the lake view, faking a headboard with pillows, adding art and beautiful classic bedding to tie in the wallpaper.
+The second, larger guest bedroom is another example that you don’t have to make big changes to make a significant difference.
+This space was originally updated by embracing the lake view, updating the light, adding art and classic bedding to tie in the wallpaper.

 Now it’s light and bright…